 The Social Security Administration (SSA) manages the Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) programs.
-However, while both of these programs offer cash benefits for individuals who are blind or have a disability, the financial eligibility requirements for each are very different.
+While both of these programs offer cash benefits for people with disabilities, the eligibility requirements for each are different.

 What Is SSDI?

 Social Security disability benefits are paid after you have been disabled continuously throughout a period of five full calendar months.
 Disability benefits are paid beginning with the sixth full month after the date your disability began.
-You are not entitled to benefits for any month during this five-month waiting period.
-The amount of the monthly benefit after the waiting period is based upon your earnings record, much like the Social Security retirement benefit.
+You’re not entitled to benefits for any month during this five-month waiting period.
+The amount of the monthly benefit after the waiting period is based upon how much you’ve earned while working.

 What Is SSI?

-An adult or child who is blind or has a disability must meet all of the following requirements:
+An adult or child who has a disability must meet all of the following requirements:

 - Have limited income;